Malod219/Field-of-View/README.md

 # How

 There are 3 scenes provides in this.
 Wall.tscn with its related Wall.gd containing a single function to get an array of vectors.
 LightCaster.tscn with its related LightCaster.gd containing 3 functions.
 A process function to handle updating and redrawing.
 A ready function to get all the vector Objects that will be used, and a draw function that does the heavy lifing and computation.

+A thorough explanation is provided on my [blog](https://risingthumb.xyz/blog/quiver-fluid-fog-of-war-effect.html)